mariah32p/freedomlab-onboardflo/PRODUCTION_CHECKLIST.md

 If past_due or other payment issues → show a “Payment issue” banner and allow a 30-day grace window; after 30 days, treat as no active subscription.
 If no active subscription (canceled, >30-day payment issue, or sign-up abandoned before payment) → route to /get-started.
-Settings → Manage Subscription: Opens Stripe Customer Portal for cancel and payment method updates only.
+Settings → Manage Subscription: Opens Stripe Customer Portal (https://billing.stripe.com/p/login/28E28r3f7fJDc9y7sG5os00) for cancel and payment method updates only.
 Do not use the portal for plan switching.
 Upgrade/Downgrade (plan changes): Handled manually in-app.
 When the user changes plans, the server starts a new Checkout Session without a trial, and Stripe charges immediately based on your proration policy.
 (Plan changes do not create a new trial.)
+Basic Price ID: price_1RzrMYDn6VTzl81bogCwhX1U, Pro Price ID price_1RzrMYDn6VTzl81bTSgcl0ZA.
+Both monthly subscriptions.

 4) Data model (Supabase)

-profiles (one row per user, keyed by auth.users.id) stores:
+profiles (one row per user, keyed by auth.users.id) stores: email plan (basic | pro) subscription_status (trialing, active, past_due, canceled, etc.) trial_ends_at, current_period_end customer_id, subscription_id

-email

-plan (basic | pro)

-subscription_status (trialing, active, past_due, canceled, etc.)

-trial_ends_at, current_period_end

-customer_id, subscription_id

 payment_issue_since (timestamp set on first payment failure; cleared on recovery)
 RLS: Users can read and update only their own profile row.

 Feature data: Create normal app tables for your product (e.g., events, projects, etc.).
 All reads/writes persist via Supabase with RLS so users only see their own data.

-If you’ll support multiple products per user, consider a separate subscriptions table (one row per product per user) instead of packing everything into profiles.

 5) Environment & deployment (Netlify)